brianwisti/rgb-brain-hugo/site/content/post/2022/01/processing-sass-in-eleventy.md

  >
  > **NOTE**
 >
- > Common sense sugests these should be defined in a config file somewhere.
+ > Common sense suggests these should be defined in a config file somewhere.
 I'm still getting the hang of Eleventy, though.
 Common sense won't be an option for some time.

 I figure the easiest way to avoid extra recompilation is by watching the clock.
 If it hasn't been long enough since the last build, skip it.
 Five seconds is a completely arbitrary value for "long enough" but it seems to be working.